Browse HIAs

 Big Sky Villas Rehabilitation

 This project aimed to identify the potential health impacts of the proposed rehabilitation for the Big Sky Villas Apartments complex using a Health Impact Assessment (HIA). – The creation of this HIA Report was supported by a grant from the Health Impact Project.
-The views expressed are those of the author(s) and do not […]
+The views expressed are those of the author(s) and do not necessarily […]

 Graphic depicting key elements of the Health Impact Assessment Report entitled City of Auburn Comprehensive Plan Update which includes icons related to the following: food access, physical activity, complete communities; people living in poverty, older adults, children and youth,